AlexGalays/abyssa-js/README.md

   - true: The router uses the history pushState API.
 The history.js shim can be used to also support IE8/IE9.
   - false: The url is never read or updated.
 The starting state is the path-less, default state.
   - 'hash': The router uses the hash part of the URL for all browsers.
+- hashPrefix: Customize the hash separator.
+Set to '!' in order to have a hashbang like '/#!/'.
+Defaults to empty string.

 ### init (initState: String, initParams: Object): Router
 Initialize the router.